Macdonald cumulants, $G$-inversion polynomials and $G$-parking functions: Fully colored Macdonald polynomials

 \section{Fully colored Macdonald polynomials}

-We recall that our initial motivation for studying Macdonald cumulants polynomials was our research on the $b$-conjecture and its connection with cumulants that we found in \cite{DolegaFeray2016} -- see \cref{subsec:HigherOrder}.
-In this section we focus on the special case of cumulants $\ka(\la^1,\dots,\la^r)$ were all the partitions $\la^1,\dots,\la^r$ are columns.
-These cumulants are strictly related to the cumulants we used in our previous work \cite{DolegaFeray2016}, were we proved polynomiality part of the $b$-conjecture, and we believe that studying their structure might be an important step toward resolving the $b$-conjecture.
-Moreover, they seems to carry many remarkable properties and therefore they might be of an independent interest.
+In this section we focus on the special case of cumulants $\ka(\la^1,\dots,\la^r)$ where all the partitions $\la^1,\dots,\la^r$ are columns.
+These cumulants are directly related to the cumulants we used in our previous work \cite{DolegaFeray2016}, where we proved polynomiality part of the $b$-conjecture, and we believe that studying their structure might be an important step toward resolving the $b$-conjecture.
+Moreover, they seem to carry many remarkable properties and therefore they might be of an independent interest.

 \begin{definition} For any partition $\mu$, we define \emph{fully colored Macdonald polynomial} $\bar{H}_\mu(\xx;q,t)$ as follows:

 \end{definition}

 \begin{theorem} The family of fully colored Macdonald polynomials $\bar{H}_\mu(\xx;q,t)$ is a linear basis of the algebra $\Lambda$ of symmetric functions. \end{theorem}